Showcase (comics): New Talent Showcase

 DC published New Talent Showcase, which ran for 15 issues (Jan.
 1984 – March 1985), briefly changed its title to Talent Showcase, and then ended with issue #19 (Oct.
 1985).
 For the most part edited by Karen Berger (and for a short time by Sal Amendola), the series gave new writers and artists their first professional opportunity in the comics industry.
 Notable creators who made their DC debuts with New Talent Showcase include Mark Beachum, Norm Breyfogle, Tom Grindberg, Steve Lightle, Mindy Newell, and Stan Woch.
 Per editorial policy, the series featured only new characters.

-Showcase 1990s
+Showcase '93-'96

 DC revived the Showcase title in 1993 when the 1950s retailer reluctance to order new, untested series had largely vanished, and was replaced in the 1990s with reader enthusiasm for the "#1" issues of new series.
 The new series was published as Showcase '93, a monthly 12-issue miniseries, replaced yearly by Showcase '94, '95 and '96, each one also a miniseries lasting 12 issues.

-Showcase '96 #12 was the last issue.
+For the first two years (1993–1994), Showcase featured characters and concepts from the Batman family of titles with an emphasis on villain-centric one-off stories.
+The 1994 Azrael series launched out of Showcase '94 with #10 while a prototype story for what became the Birds of Prey ongoing appeared in Showcase '96 #3.
+The series also had a series of crossover tie-ins.
+Showcase '93 had a two-part crossover with the "Knightfall" storyline set while Batman recovered from having his back broken by Bane, which revealed a previously untold story from earlier in the "Knightfall" storyline where Batman fought Two-Face.
+Showcase '94 #4-5 were part of a crossover with Robin, involving Tim Drake and Huntress fighting a masked priest/vigilante attempting to eliminate his evil mob boss sister's criminal empire.
+Showcase '94 #8-9 featured a prelude to Zero Hour: Crisis in Time! that featured Monarch's transformation into Extant and #10 featured a crossover story involving Clock King fighting a series of temporal dopplegangers during "Zero Hour" while trying to obtain a powerful time travel artifact.

+With the 1995-1996 Showcase series, the focus switched from Batman characters to Superman characters.
+This included a story involving the Matrix Supergirl that led into her ongoing series written by Peter David (Showcase '96 #8) and a two-part story involving the post-Zero Hour Legion of Super-Heroes (#11-12) which featured the first post-Zero Hour meeting of Brainiac 5 and his ancestor Vril Dox and the villain Brainiac, which ultimately served as the final storyline as the series was canceled with #12.